Implementation, Limitation & Benefits of EDI – A Simplistic Guide

 3. Preliminary Setup Consumes Time

-Not only is the implementation of EDI system expensive to install, but it also consumes a considerable amount of time to set up the essential parts.
-Thus, such limitations of EDI can hinder fast-tracking of services if urgently required.
+Not only is the implementation of the EDI system expensive to install, but it also consumes a considerable amount of time to set up the essential parts.
+Thus, such limitations of EDI can hinder the fast-tracking of services if urgently required.

-4. Several Standards to Maintain.
+4. Several Standards to Maintain

 Numerous businesses looking to implement EDI also consider the several standards involved.
-These limitations of EDI do not allow small businesses to exchange data with larger establishments that make use of latest edition of a document standard.
+These limitations of EDI do not allow small businesses to exchange data with larger establishments that make use of the latest edition of a document standard.
 Some known measures include ANSI ASC X12, GS1 EDI, HL7, TRADACOMS, and UN/EDIFACT.

 5. Suitable Backup System